-When browsing for the best microphone for a job or looking through a mic’s specifications/data sheet, there are some values that are critical to understand.
+Some values are critical to understand when browsing for the best microphone for a job or looking through a mic’s specifications/datasheet.
 Knowing and comprehending the following specs will help tremendously in choosing the right microphone for you and your application.

 The top 5 microphone specifications you need to understand are:

 This article will explain in detail what these qualities are in a microphone and share microphone examples.
-Whether you’re looking for clarification on 1 spec or all 5, this article should further your you understand of microphones.
+Whether you’re looking for clarification on 1 spec or all 5, this article should further your understanding of microphones.

 Table Of Contents

-This is going to be an in-depth read, so a table of contents will help you to better find what you’re looking for.
+This will be an in-depth read, so a table of contents will help you find what you’re looking for.